equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

-environment to some extend and run all the services in your localhost, however if you are dealing with too many services you will run out of memory pretty quickly (some companies operates like 150 services in their prod, try to replicate that!).
-Even 8 GB Ram laptops are not enough.
+environment to some extend and run all the services in your localhost, however if you are dealing with too many services you will run out of memory pretty quickly (some companies operates like 150 services in their prod, try to replicate that!
+Even 8 GB Ram laptops are not enough)

-> Usually what is done when you have so many services  is that you lunch on your machine only
-> microservices you really need to work on (one or two) and you let them
-> communicate with remote staging/QA services.
-Or if your company has a
-> clever DevOps team you spawn fresh  new
-> VM instances replicating those other missing services just for
-> development purpose and you tell your
-> localhost microservices to communicate with them.
-Once you are done
-> you kill these development replicas.
+Usually what is done when you have so many services  is that you lunch on your machine only microservices you really need to work on (one or two) and you let them communicate with remote staging/QA services.
+Or if your company has a clever DevOps team they can set up for you server orchestration task to spawn fresh  new VM instances replicating those other missing services just for development purpose and you tell your localhost microservices to communicate with them.
+Once you are done you kill these development replicas.

 The point is that in all these cases you need to have internet connection and usually you need to have secured endpoint pointing to